Paul Cézanne: Studies in Paris

 Cézanne moved to Paris in April 1861.
-The high hopes he had set in Paris were not fulfilled, as he had applied to the École des Beaux-Arts, but was turned down there.
+The high hopes he had set in Paris were not fulfilled, as he had applied to the École des Beaux-Arts and was turned down.
 He attended the free Académie Suisse, where he was able to devote himself to life drawing.
 There he met Camille Pissarro, ten years his senior, and Achille Emperaire from his hometown of Aix.
 He often copied at the Louvre from works by old masters such as Michelangelo, Rubens and Titian.
 But the city remained alien to him, and he soon thought of returning to Aix-en-Provence.

 Initially, the friendship formed in the mid-1860s between Pissarro and Cézanne was that of master and disciple, in which Pissarro exerted a formative influence on the younger artist.
 Over the course of the following decade, their landscape painting excursions together, in Louveciennes and Pontoise, led to a collaborative working relationship between equals.

-Zola's faith in Cézanne's future was shaken, so in June he wrote to their childhood friend Baille: "Paul is still the excellent and strange fellow I knew at school.
-To prove that he hasn't lost any of his originality, I have only to tell you that as soon as he got here he talked about returning.'
-Cézanne painted a portrait of Zola that Zola had asked him to paint to encourage his friend; but Cézanne was unsatisfied with the result and destroyed the picture.
+Zola's faith in Cézanne's future was shaken.
+In June, he wrote to their childhood friend Baille: "Paul is still the excellent and strange fellow I knew at school.
+To prove that he hasn't lost any of his originality, I have only to tell you that as soon as he got here he talked about returning."
+Cézanne painted a portrait of Zola that Zola had asked for to encourage his friend, but Cézanne was unsatisfied with the result and destroyed the picture.
 In September 1861, disappointed by his rejection at the École, Cézanne returned to Aix-en-Provence and worked again in his father's bank.

-But already in the late autumn of 1862 he moved to Paris again.
-His father secured his subsistence level with a monthly bill of over 150 francs.
+In the late autumn of 1862 he moved to Paris again.
+His father secured his subsistence level with a monthly sum of over 150 francs.
 The traditional École des Beaux-Arts rejected him again.
-He therefore attended the Académie Suisse again, which promoted Realism.
+Again Cézanne attended the Académie Suisse, which promoted Realism.
 During this time he got to know many young artists, after Pissarro also Claude Monet, Pierre-Auguste Renoir and Alfred Sisley.